-- Simplification: omitting details (no map shows everything, but what is omitted and why?) - Classification: grouping; categorizing - Symbolization: use of shapes, colors, patterns to represent information - Induction: portrayal of generalized information between points of reliable and accurate information.
+- ❖ Simplification: omitting details (no map shows everything, but what is omitted and why?) - Classification: sorting and arranging into groups and/or categories; also called grouping or categorizing. - ❖ Symbolization: use of shapes, colors, patterns to represent information. - Induction: portrayal of generalized information between points of reliable and accurate information.